Did the Michigan Marijuana Regulatory Authority (MRA) ban molecular methods for microbial testing in 2021?

 Does the MRA require labs to use AOAC certified methods?

-• No. The MRA does NOT require a method to be AOAC certified.
+• The MRA does NOT require a method to be AOAC certified.
 However, they make it very difficult to select a method outside of those that have received AOAC certifications.
 There are only AOAC SMPR's established for a select few targets and in some cases, only for certain matrices (flower).
 Search AOAC certified methods here.

 • Due to the confusion with their messaging the MRA published a letter to all licensed laboratories in Michigan on April 16th, 2021.
 In it they clarify the following: